Proof of income, identity and rent

 - life insurance policies

-- any other forms of identity that show your name, address and signature.
+- any other form of identity that shows your name, address and signature.

 Proof of rent

-If you're applying for help paying bond or rent, and have found a place you want to rent, you'll need to provide proof of rent.
+If you’re applying for help paying bond and rent, and you've found a place you want to rent, you’ll need to provide either:

-- a property owners’ declaration form completed by the property owner or agent that is no more than two weeks old
+- a property owners declaration form completed by the property owner or agent that's no more than two weeks old

-Housing SA may contact the property owner or agent to verify information about the tenancy - eg the tenancy start date, rent payable.
+- Housing SA may contact the property owner or agent to verify information about the tenancy - eg start date, rent payable.